InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Methods

-\begin{itemize} \item \textbf{Path Pairs}: For a successful proof path from the root (initial proof state) to \texttt{no\_goals}, we create pairs where the positive example is a state closer to \texttt{no\_goals} and the negative example is a state closer to the root (i.e. $V(s_t) < V(s_{t+\Delta})$).
-This design implicitly states that any legal tactic leads to \texttt{no\_goals} having a positive reward $r$.
+\begin{itemize} \item \textbf{Path Pairs}: For a successful proof path from the root (initial proof state) to \texttt{no\_goals}, we hypothesize that a state close to the target is always better.
+Thus we create preference pairs where the positive example is a child state closer to \texttt{no\_goals} and the negative example is the parent state closer to the initial root state (i.e. $V(s_t) < V(s_{t+\Delta})$), which implicitly assumes that any legal tactic on a successful path toward \texttt{no\_goals} yields a positive reward $r$.
 For a path of length n, this methodology allows us to generate at most $n\choose 2$ pairs of positive and negative examples.

-\item \textbf{Sibling Pairs}: We construct pairs consisting of a state on the successful path (positive example) and its sibling state (negative example) (i.e. $V(s_{sibling}) < V(s_t)$).
+\item \textbf{Sibling Pairs}: We construct preference pairs consisting of a state on the successful path (positive example) and its sibling state (negative example) (i.e. $V(s_{sibling}) < V(s_t)$).
 Sibling states are defined as child nodes of the same parent that did not lead to \texttt{no\_goals}.
-This design is based on we can always generate a proof by $s_{sibling} \to s_t \to \texttt{no\_goals}$ and follows the spirit of generating path pairs.
+This design is based on the principle that the state on the successful path ($s_t$) is preferable to its sibling state ($s_{sibling}$), which did not lead to a proof.

 \end{itemize}